 Housing is one of the most important issues I care about in North Norfolk.
 The ability for people to get on the housing ladder and achieve a good job are two of the biggest priorities we all face, and this is why they are also my two biggest priorities.

 We all agree there needs to be more affordable homes built.
-In North Norfolk last year there were 546 homes built and just 90 were affordable.
-16% is not enough to satisfy the demand of people wanting to live, work and raise their families in this beautiful area.
+In 2018, just 16% of the homes built in North Norfolk fitted into the 'affordable' category.
+This is not enough to satisfy the demand of people wanting to live, work and raise their families in this beautiful area.
 The issue is complex, market forces dictate that we live in an area with one of the highest proportions of house price growth to wage rates – meaning for so many people getting a foot on the ladder is virtually impossible without significant help or a large deposit.

-But I would do more.
-In an area where we have many people doing vital jobs such as farming the land or working in the NHS; such as care or nursing, due to our elderly demographics, I would champion key worker schemes.
-This would ensure those in lower paid roles that are so important to our communities, can get a foothold on the property market.
+In an area where we have many people doing vital jobs such as farming the land or working in the NHS; such as care or nursing, due to our elderly demographics, I will champion key worker schemes.
+This will ensure those in lower-paid roles, so important to our communities, can get a foothold on the property market.
 These have been successful in other parts of the country, prohibiting cheaper properties being snapped up by investors and instead allowing teachers, nurses, fire fighters to buy when they otherwise couldn’t afford to.

-I am not against 2ndhomes, after all we live in a free market economy but if you can afford to own a 2ndhome you can afford to pay council tax on it.
-Villages like Blakeney for instance have 49% of their properties now as 2ndhomes.
+I am not against second homes - after all we live in a free market economy - but if you can afford to own a second home, you can afford to pay council tax on it.
+Villages like Blakeney for instance have 49% of their properties now as second homes.
 Some are only visited a few times a year.
-This has implications to the wider population of villages like this.
-Businesses aren’t sustainable, the villages are empty at certain times of the year and young people are prevented from buying the housing stock.
-I would not be adverse to generating a greater council tax from these properties to enhance facilities and services in our constituency.
+This has implications for the wider population of villages like this.
+Businesses aren’t sustainable, the villages are empty at certain times of the year, and young people are prevented from buying the housing stock.
+I am not averse to generating a greater council tax from these properties to enhance facilities and services in our constituency.